sdx6/leaf/README.md

 I made this out of dissatisfaction with fetch scripts, either being way too slow or showing way too much information

-`leaf` is intended to be used as a greeter to your shell, wherein over SSH, it would show important information to your session that can be looked at at a glance
+`leaf` is intended to be used as a greeter to your shell, wherein over SSH, it would show important information to your session that can be looked at from a glance
 # Screenshots

 # Compiling from source